sizovs/sizovs.github.io/_posts/2019-01-13-job-promotion-is-a-trap.md

 > The company goes out of business.

 You start attending job interviews.
-After a series of devastating rejections, you understand that you are not as good as you though.
+After a series of devastating rejections, you understand that you are not as good as you thought.
 You are nothing.
 The money and social status you had is gone.
 For a long time, you were living inside the bubble:

 <figure>
 <img src="/images/truman.jpg">